meta-introspector/gemini-cli/README.md

 # Gemini Rust Suite 🦀

-This project provides a suite of Rust crates for interacting with Google Gemini models, enabling advanced features like tool usage via the Model Capability Protocol (MCP), persistent semantic memory, and a powerful command-line interface (CLI) for Linux terminals.
+This project provides a suite of Rust crates for interacting with Google Gemini models, enabling advanced features like tool usage via the Model Context Protocol (MCP), persistent semantic memory, and a powerful command-line interface (CLI) for Linux terminals.

 ## ✨ Table of Contents